seal-io/docs/docs/application/project.md

 > - All project names within the system must be unique.

 ## View Project List
-Click `Applications` on the navigation bar, then click the `Project` dropdown menu at the top, and click `Manage` to enter the project list.
+Click `Applications` on the navigation bar, then click the `Projects` dropdown menu at the top, and click `Manage` to enter the project list.

 ![app-proj-mgt](/img/v0.6.0/application/project/app-proj-mgt-en.png)

-## Create Projects
+## Create Project

 1. Enter the project list.
-2. Click `Create New Project`, input the "Name" and "Description", and add "Tags".
+2. Click `New Project`, input the "Name" and "Description", and add "Tags".

 ![app-proj-add](/img/v0.5.0/application/project/app-proj-add-en.png)

-## Enter Projects
+## Enter Project

 You can enter projects in the following two ways: